Maryville-SWDV-610-Spring2020-4W/week-1-reinforcement-and-punishment-mcraft3/README.md

 wk4: Tweaked print stack and print queue to be able to print none similar to print deque. is empty if no nodes prints true or false if a node, and size reports number of nodes, if zero 0, and if nodes exist their count.
 This change is only to make all the print stack/queue print none if no nodes vice error, or empty or raise.

+First and Final submission in git Hub.
+This is an update to canvas and these updates will be posted as fnal in canvas with updated videos.
+This updates the .size method for stack and queue.
+Not that my program uses them as methods, but I wanted the size function of all three to work the same.
+Most updates are grammar beyond that in comments.
+Size will report if 0, return 0, vice none or raising an error or Empty.
+This is greatly explained in the Deque video. is_empty will report True if empty, size will report size if 0 or 1 or 10 etc; print_queue will print none if there is none in the stack, queue or deque.
+This is my preference for sort of minimizing unnecessary errors and providing more useful feedback to the user.

 # week-1-reinforcement-and-punishment-mcraft3
 week-1-reinforcement-and-punishment-mcraft3 created by GitHub Classroom